 Back in 2012, the National Eye Institute (NEI) estimated that the annual cost of vision impairment to the United States private and public sector exceeded $68 billion.
 And this number did not fully quantify the impact of lost productivity, diminished quality of life, increased depression and accelerated mortality.

-This financial burden is expected to increase dramatically by the year 2020, as the number and proportion of seniors' increases.
-The National Eye Institute (NEI) recognizes vision impairment and eye disease as a major public health problem that is:
+This financial burden is expected to increase dramatically by the year 2020, as the number of seniors' increases.
+The National Eye Institute (NEI) recognizes vision impairment as a major public health problem that is:

 - Growing ever larger due to an aging population;